Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 • 3 steps.
 Pick, pack, then ship.

 🚨Do not choose 3 steps if your warehouse does not have a separate packing station.
-The additional transfers create confusion for staff.
 Match the configuration to your physical process.

 ⚠️Changing shipment steps after stock moves have been recorded creates orphaned operations.
 Make this decision before go live and test it thoroughly.